Funding and living costs

-Funding for international and EU students
+Funding for new and current EU undergraduate students

-US federal loans
+United States federal loans

 Our Registration (OPE Identification) Number is 0116 7900.

 If you are a Canadian student, then funding and loans are available from the Canadian Government or a private loan from a Canadian bank.

 Save the Student provides further information about scholarships and funding for international students.

 If you are a migrant worker, then you may be entitled to the same student finance support package as a UK national.
 Find out more about the eligibility criteria, what funding you may be entitled to, and how to apply for funding, from the Universities and Colleges Admissions Service (UCAS).

 If you are a migrant worker or a family member of one, you need to provide evidence of continued employment in the UK.

 The UK Council for International Student Affairs also provides information about migrant worker status.

 Most international and EU students can only open a basic bank account while studying in the UK.
 This means there is no entitlement to an overdraft facility.